Why is email marketing so important?

 Automating your emails allow you to send content and messaging that is much more specific and contextually relevant to the users.

 Instead of just blasting out everything that you have, you can send emails based on what each user is interested in and the actions they’re taking on your site.
+You can do this with an email service provider, or ESP, like MailChimp, ConvertKit, ActiveCampaign or Drip, among many others.
+Use this guide to check ActiveCampaign pricing if you’re interested in getting started with an ESP.

 Doing this typically leads to an increased click-through-rate and, in the end, more conversions.